 In some cases, stock exchanges and ATSs retain IIROC to monitor additional trading rules for their specific marketplaces.
 For instance, IIROC monitors Market-Specific Rules for the Toronto Stock Exchange (TSX) and the TSX Venture Exchange (TSX-V) relating to issuer disclosure requirements, opening and post-open trading, and requirements for direct market access, take-over bids and issuer bids.

 Intermarket Surveillance Group (ISG).
 The ISG is comprised of 31 exchanges around the world including all major stock exchanges.
-Its mandate is to promote effective, cooperative market surveillance among international exchanges. more
+Its mandate is to promote effective, cooperative market surveillance among international exchanges.

-IIROC's Role: IIROC works to strengthen confidence in the fairness and integrity of Canadian markets by focusing on the following areas:
+IIROC works to strengthen confidence in the fairness and integrity of Canadian markets by focusing on the following areas:

-|Surveillance staff monitor trading on and across all stock exchanges and Alternative Trading Systems (ATSs) to ensure compliance with the
+Canadian Securities Administrators (CSA), IIROC monitors trading of equity securities on and across all stock exchanges and Alternative Trading Systems (ATSs) to ensure compliance with the

 Trading Review analysts review post-trade data for possible violations of trading rules and may conduct preliminary investigations.
 They are also responsible for special projects and reviews related to trading.

 Under timely disclosure rules, staff review corporate news releases and may require firms to issue statements to help explain unusual movement in their shares.
 Staff issue trading halts and resumptions where needed to allow the broad dissemination of material news to marketplace participants.